What is Fentanyl?

 Fentanyl is an opioid analgesic that is used as a surgical anesthetic in 70% of all surgeries in the U.S. It is similar to morphine but is approximately 50-100 times more powerful.
 It binds to the opioid receptors in the brain in the areas that control pain and emotions.
-It is water soluble and is composed40 of carbon, hydrogen, nitrogen, and oxygen, with a chemical formula or C22H28N2O.
+It is water-soluble and is composed of 40 of carbon, hydrogen, nitrogen, and oxygen, with a chemical formula of C22H28N2O.

-Many hospitals prefer to use fentanyl because it acts fast, but it also became a popular street drug especially for cutting heroin which is much more expensive.
-Fentanyl is given to patients of all ages, young and old and has few undesirable side effects when used properly under strict medical supervision.
+Many hospitals prefer to use fentanyl due to its fast action and potency.
+It’s prescribed to patients of all ages, young and old and has few undesirable side effects, as well as few instances of addiction when used properly under strict medical supervision.

 Screening Cut-Off and Detection Time